 Based on evidence in the report, the Service urges parents not to underestimate the effect their own good (and bad) money habits will have on their children.
 It believes a winning combination of good habits at home combined with simple and playful parenting and teaching resources is required in order for children to develop good money management skills, which are essential to help them become financially capable adults.By the age of seven, most children have grasped how to recognise the value of money and to count it out.Click To Tweet

 Also by this age they will also have come to understand that money can be exchanged for goods, as well as what it means to earn money and what income is.
 By 7 years old, most children in the UK are also capable of complex functions such as planning ahead, delaying a decision until later and understanding that some choices are irreversible.

-Enter to win one of 8 Silly Monkeys games
+Enter to win a Silly Monkeys games

 Rob is the founder of RedSTART.
 I can highly recommend you watch his TEDx talk ‘If you leave your children one thing, make it this’…